Fans of Heated Rivalry can finally step inside the most iconic setting in the hockey romance.

 It’s intimate.
 It’s secluded.
 It’s wrapped in snow in the winter and glistens in the sun in summer.
 And it’s now available for the rest of us to spiral over in person.

-How to stay at the cottage this summer
+How to come to The Cottage this summer

-You can book it on Airbnb, and I would suggest Australian fans set an alarm because the internet has been feral about this show since it premiered in late November 2025.
+You can book it on Airbnb, and I would suggest Australian fans get organised, because the internet has been feral about this show since it premiered in late November 2025.

 Searches for stays in Muskoka have reportedly jumped by 40 per cent since the cottage first appeared on screen, which makes complete sense.
 We are in our pop-culture-pilgrimage era.